Seshadri constants of parabolic vector bundles: Preliminaries

 \begin{defi} An \textit{orbifold bundle} on $Y$, with $\Gamma$ as the \textit{orbifold group}, is a vector bundle $V$ on $Y$ together with a lift of the action of $\Gamma$ on $Y$ to $V$, i.e., $\Gamma$ acts on the total space of $V$ such that the action of any $g\,\in\, \Gamma$ gives a vector bundle isomorphism between $V$ and $\psi(g^{-1})^{\ast}V$.
-A subsheaf $F$ of an orbifold bundle $V$ is called an \textit{orbifold subsheaf} if the action of $\Gamma$ on $V$ preserves $F$. \end{defi}
+A subsheaf $F$ of an orbifold bundle $V$ is called an \textit{orbifold subsheaf} if the action of $\Gamma$ on $V$ preserves $F$.
+A homomorphism $V\, \longrightarrow\, V'$ between orbifold bundles is a homomorphism $V\, \longrightarrow\, V'$ between the vector bundles that commutes with the actions of $\Gamma$ on $V$ and $V'$. \end{defi}

 Let $\widetilde{L}$ be an orbifold line bundle on $Y$ which is also ample.
 Then we can define the degree of any coherent sheaf on $Y$ using $\widetilde{L}$ as done in \eqref{ed}.

 \begin{defi} An orbifold bundle $V$ on $Y$ is called \textit{orbifold semistable} (respectively, \textit{orbifold stable}) if for any orbifold subsheaf $F$ of $V$ with $0 \,<\,\rank(F) \,< \,\rank(E)$ the following inequality holds: